OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers/cluster-configuration.md

 The NFS Storage solution cannot be used with [BottleRocket](https://aws.amazon.com/bottlerocket/?amazon-bottlerocket-whats-new.sort-by=item.additionalFields.postDateTime&amazon-bottlerocket-whats-new.sort-order=desc) nodes as [selinux](https://github.blog/developer-skills/programming-languages-and-frameworks/introduction-to-selinux/)  enforcement prevents NFS container execution.

-The Kubernetes worker is not compatible with Windows nodes, and will not create script-pods based on Windows images.
+The Kubernetes worker is not compatible with Windows nodes, and currently unable to create script-pods based on Windows images.
 :::

 ## First Steps